armin-reichert/pacman/README.md

 ghost.setNavigation(Ghost.State.SAFE, bounce());
 ```

 The individual behaviours are implemented as simple classes implementing a common interface.
-Behaviours which need to compute routes in the maze can just call the method **Maze.findPath(Tile source, Tile target)** which runs the A* path finder on the underlying grid graph (which is completely useless for this kind of graph but sounds better than BFS :-).
+Behaviours which need to compute routes in the maze can just call the method **Maze.findPath(Tile source, Tile target)** which runs the A* path finder on the underlying grid graph (which is completely useless for such a maze, but it sounds better than BFS :-).

 ```java
 public List<Tile> findPath(Tile source, Tile target) {